warmana/cloudant-docs-fork/source/includes/guides/_backup-guide.md

 ### Using the Dashboard

-You can review the status and history of backups using the Cloudant Dashboard.
+Enterprise customers can review the status and history of backups using the Cloudant Dashboard.

 Tasks you can perform include: